Random String Generator

 - Use Character set mode for token-like values, test keys, random suffixes, temporary codes, and arbitrary strings.

-- Use Words mode for slugs, readable identifiers, branch names, labels, mock names, and values that people may scan or read aloud.
+- Use Words mode for slugs, readable identifiers, branch names, labels, mock names, and values people may read aloud or scan.

 - Use Sentence mode for single-line UI copy, form testing, preview cards, and text overflow checks.